Skip to main content

 Stories in the Silence: A Conversation about Resilience among Youth Immigrants.
 Presented by Dr. Andrea Wilson, Casa Guadalupe Center, Allentown.

-A very timely discourse of insights gained from methods of Narrative Inquiry of resilience amount youth adults who are immigrants.
+A very timely discourse of insights gained from methods of Narrative Inquiry of resilience among youth adults who are immigrants.
 The authentic experience shared by research participants will permit a presentation of the socio-ecological factors that are influencing their processes of resilience, suggested definitions of the concept, and motivation for their responses to adversity.

 Video recording of Dr. Andrea Wilson's presentation